-Chile and Peru bicker fiercely over the birthright of the Pisco Sour (and pisco), but by most accounts, the drink originated with an American.
-Expat bartender Victor Morris is believed to have concocted the frothy, smooth cocktail in his Lima bar around 1915 or perhaps the early 1920s.
-Blending pisco, lime juice, egg white and Angostura bitters, the Pisco Sour is simultaneously earthy, sweet and tart—a cocktail worth fighting over.
+Chile and Peru bicker fiercely over the Pisco Sour’s origin (and that of pisco, too), but by most accounts, the drink’s genesis is tied to a United States citizen.
+Expat bartender Victor Morris is believed to have concocted the frothy, smooth cocktail at his Lima bar around 1915 or perhaps the early 1920s.
+Blending pisco, lime juice, egg white and Angostura bitters, the Pisco Sour is earthy, sweet and tart—a cocktail worth fighting over.

 Spirit, citrus, sugar and egg white are the core ingredients in a good sour, including the popular Whiskey Sour.
 But one small difference that’s become emblematic of the Pisco Sour is its inclusion of Angostura bitters.
 The aromatic bitters, which are usually applied as a garnish, add color and fragrance to the cocktail.
-Those bitters sit atop the drink’s fluffy head, a trait that can be achieved by dry-shaking the cocktail, which means to shake it first without ice to incorporate the liquid ingredients with the egg before shaking it again with ice to provide chill and dilution.
+Those bitters sit on the drink’s fluffy head, a trait achieved by dry-shaking the cocktail.
+That means shaking it first without ice to incorporate the liquid ingredients with the egg white before shaking it again with ice to provide chill and dilution.

 The result is a delicious cocktail with a silky mouthfeel that can provide refreshment whether you’re hiking in the Andes or drinking on the beach.